fords/Cantina_assessment/README.md

 ```
 1st input: container

-should give the json object list that contains container
+should give the json object list that contains container which is CSS class name
 ```

+## TO RUN LOCALLY

+- Download the file

+- Run ``` python selector.py ``` in terminal